nokia/RED/docs/help/first_steps/create_run.md

 logs.
-Those information are available in Console and Message Log, by default visible in the Robot perspective or by _Window -> Show View -> Other.... -> Robot_ ![](create_run/console_1.png) If any of those 2 views are missing, best way is to reset perspective settings by using action _Window -> Reset Perspective ..._
+Those information are available in Console and Message Log, by default visible in the Robot perspective or by _Window -> Show View -> Other.... -> Robot_ ![](create_run/console_1.png) If any of those 2 views are missing, best way is to reset perspective settings by using action _Window -> Perspective -> Reset Perspective ..._

 #### Execution status